 Archive-ready package (lossless, durable formats, versioning)

-Archive-ready is where you preserve the truth.
+Archive-ready is where you save the truth.

 Quality checks that catch problems before they ship